Nacogdoches County Hospital District Indigent Program Information

 Jesús was in the Top Ten of his 1996 graduating class at Westwood High School in Palestine and earned his associate degree in business administration in 1998 from Trinity Valley Community College, where he was a member of Phi Theta Kappa, an International Honor Society of two-year colleges.
 He graduated Magna Cum Laude with a Bachelor of Business Administration in 2001 from Stephen F. Austin State University, where he was a member of Beta Gamma Sigma, the honor society for collegiate schools of business, and Alpha Chi National College Honor Scholarship Society.

 Jesús and his wife, Veronica Chavez Rubalcava, have two daughters, Ariana and Angelica, and two “awesome” dogs, Phineas and Bonita.
-They are members of Our Lady of Guadalupe Catholic Church in Diboll, where Jesús is an instituted acolyte, president of the Pastoral Council.
-In his free time, he enjoys working in the yard, road trips with his family and taking naps.
+They are active members of Our Lady of Guadalupe Catholic Church in Diboll, where Jesús serves as an instituted acolyte, liturgical leader, president of the Pastoral Council, and a member of the Knights of Columbus.
+In his free time, Jesús enjoys working in the yard, taking road trips with his family, and sneaking in the occasional nap.

 How would you describe your job to your 10-year-old self?
 Your job is awesome!
 You are going to love helping people.